 - Bill Hunt

-Dark Sky Films will release Stitches on Blu-ray and DVD on 4/2.
+In other release news, Dark Sky Films will release Manborg on DVD only on 4/30.

-Image Entertainment will release Ghoul on DVD only on 1/8.
+Virgil Films will release Future Weather on DVD on 4/16.

 - Bill Hunt